vishaalpal/pathways-node-weather-app/README.md

 # Pathways Dojo Infra Node Weather App

-This repository is used in conjunction with the Contino Infra Engineer to Cloud Engineer Pathway course delivered in Contini-U.

-It includes and supports the following functionality:
+This repository is used in conjunction with the Contino Infra Engineer to Cloud Engineer Pathway course delivered in Contini-U. It includes and supports the following functionality:
 * Dockerfile and docker-compose configuration for 3M based deployments
 * Makefile providing basic Terraform deployment functionality
 * GitHub workflows for supporting basic Terraform deploy and destroy functionality
 * Terraform IaC for the test deployment of an s3 bucket
 * Node Weather App - https://github.com/phattp/nodejs-weather-app

-The Pathways Dojo Infra Node Weather App has been modified to provide the following functionality:
+This repository has been modified to provide the following functionality:
 * Terraform IaC deployments are grouped by lifecycle requirements.
-With this approach, the infrastructure is deployed in three stages in the respective order below:
+With this approach, the infrastructure is deployed in three pipelines in the respective order below:
-  * network_infrastructure (Deploys the VPC and network dependencies such as subnets and gateways)
+  * network_infrastructure (Deploys the VPC and network dependencies ; i.e. subnets, gateways)
-  * back_end (Deploys the ECR repository and any IAM role or Security Group dependencies)
+  * back_end (Deploys the ECR repository and dependencies ; i.e. IAM roles/policies, security groups)
-  * front_end (Deploys the ALB and ECS Cluster and any ECS task or service dependencies)
+  * front_end (Deploys the ALB and ECS Cluster and dependencies ; i.e. ALB target groups, ALB listeners, ECS tasks, ECS services)
 * Benefits of this approach include:
-  * Reduced blast radius - only touch resource that have similar lifecycles
+  * Reduced blast radius (Only touches resources that have similar lifecycles ;  i.e. Destroying the front_end of the infrastructure does NOT impact the back_end due to different pipelines)
-  * Reduce CI/CD deployment timeframes
+  * Reduce CI/CD deployment timeframes (Deploys the infrastructure in smaller chunks, faster at runtime)
-  * Seperating the IaC and CI/CD layers hosted provides the ability for different teams to manage different layers in the stack
+  * Seperating the IaC and CI/CD layers hosted provides the ability for different teams to manage different layers in the stack:
+    * Infrastructure Engineers are able to make changes to the infrastructure without affecting the application pipeline
+    * Developers are able to make changes to the application without affecting the IaC pipeline

-The NodeJS weather app is now fully deployed and available [here](vishaalpal-weather-app-alb-1955764646.eu-west-1.elb.amazonaws.com)
+The NodeJS weather app is now fully deployed and available [here](http://vishaalpal-weather-app-alb-1955764646.eu-west-1.elb.amazonaws.com)

 <br>